Pickles in Japan, Tuskemono

 Nuka Duke (Pickled in rice bran)

-At the beginning of this article, I touched rice bran.
+At the beginning of this article, we touched on rice bran.
 It is the Tsukemono from it.

 It has a history.
-However, the time it was born is unknown because each house (almost) had kept a pot filled with rice bran (as the pickle base) in old times.
-Indeed.
-It is another famous pickle in public, still now.
+However, the time it was born is unknown because each house (almost) kept a pot filled with rice bran (as the pickle base) in old times.

-We can sink and keep the vegetables in the rice bran base for two or three days (proper time for edible).
-However, if it goes over one week without care, the base will get fungus on its surface, making it stinky.
-It is the reason it needs to get mixed.
+However, if it remains unattended for over one week without care, the base will contain fungus on its surface, making it unbalanced.
+It is the reason it needs to mix.

 It is serious.
-Some Japanese have kept the base over generations by the care, adding new bran and mix.
+Some Japanese have possessed the base for generations through care, adding new rice bran and mixing it.

 Takuan (White radish pickles)